johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Empiricism
   - Instrumentalism
   - Spaceship Earth
-  - Principle of Mediocrity: Dawkins argement that "Universe beeing is not only queerer than suppose, but it is queerer that we can suppose"
+  - Principle of Mediocrity: Dawkins argument that "Universe being is not only queerer than suppose, but it is queerer that we can suppose"
   - Martin Reese: "could be life and intelligence in forms we cant conceive"
   - Boltzmann Brains
   - Anthropic Arguments for fine-tuning puzzles
-  - Daniel Dennett: who claims in Consousness Explained that qualia dont exist
+  - Daniel Dennett: who claims in Consciousness Explained that qualia dont exist
   - Finitism: the doctrine that only finite abstract entities exist
   - Simulation hypothesis: leads to infinite regress (bad explanation)
   - Claim that we are uniquely posed to destroy ourselves
   - Hawking's fear of extraterrestrial civilizations
-  - Human civilizaiton as on the "final second" on the "last day" of the cosmic year
+  - Human civilization as on the "final second" on the "last day" of the cosmic year

 - Hero List:
   - Popper